 Although the FAA does not mandate the Mini 3 Pro users to have remote ID in the US under normal circumstances, other countries might come up with slightly different regulations.

-The EU is famous for more stringent regulations when it comes to safety and they are currently in the process of updating their commercial drone rules.
+The EU is famous for more stringent regulations when it comes to safety, and they are currently in the process of updating its commercial drone rules.

-In such a scenario, if any specific major country mandated the DJI to put remote ID hardware in all their drones, the Mini 3 Pro will also have to be updated.
+In such a scenario, if any specific major country mandated the DJI to put remote ID hardware in all their drones, the Mini 3 Pro would have to be updated.
 This can be done in two ways: